Various containers

 strYesYesNoCharacter sequence

-Among these, the most commonly used and important is List!
+Among these, the one you'll use most is List.

-Lists are the most frequently used container in Python.
+Lists are the most commonly used container in Python.

 numbers = [1, 2, 3, 4, 5]